Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Some consequences in GP model fitting

 \subsection{On the estimation of further covariance parameters}

-Cross-validation has also been used to estimate covariance parameters beyond the scale parameter $\sigma^2$ tackled in the last section.
+Cross-validation has also been used to estimate covariance parameters beyond the scale parameter $\sigma^2$.
 We will now denote by $\theta$ those additional parameters (and by $\psi=(\sigma^2, \theta)$ the concatenation of all covariance parameters) and review some approaches that have been used to estimate them via cross-validation.
-An important point compared to the last section on $\sigma^2$'s estimation is that Kriging predictors generally depend on $\theta$, so that we will now stress it by noting $\widehat{\Z}(\theta)$ (recall that in the presented results one assumes noiseless observations).
-The approach followed by \cite{Santner.etal2003,Bachoc2013} to estimate $\theta$ based on leave-one-out cross-validation residuals is to minimize
+An important point compared to the last section on $\sigma^2$'s estimation is that Kriging predictors and CV residuals generally depend on $\theta$, so that we will now stress it by noting $\E(\theta)$.
+Still in noiseless settings, the approach followed by \cite{Santner.etal2003,Bachoc2013} to estimate $\theta$ based on leave-one-out cross-validation residuals is to minimize